paulveillard/cybersecurity-secrets-management/README.md

 ## What Are Secrets Management?

-Secrets Management Centrally Manage Secrets to Reduce Secrets Sprawl.
+> Secrets Management Centrally Manage Secrets to Reduce Secrets Sprawl.

 ## Secret Management Tools
-Secrets management tools replace fragmented and manual secrets management and provide central visibility, oversight, and management of a company’s credentials, keys, and other secrets across departments.
+> Secrets management tools replace fragmented and manual secrets management and provide central visibility, oversight, and management of a company’s credentials, keys, and other secrets across departments.
 Most commonly, these tools are used by software developers, security professionals, and IT operations teams (DevOps or DevSecOps).

+> Secrets management tools are similar to but more robust than encryption key management software, which focuses on the storage, use, and rotation of encryption keys.
+Similarly, there is an overlap between secrets management and privileged access management (PAM) software.
+While security-focused PAM solutions offer secrets management, they also offer more robust security functions for enforcing least privilege policies with access controls, monitoring and recording privileged sessions, and alerting suspicious activity.
+Some secrets management solutions are built into platforms or cloud providers directly.
+In contrast, other solutions augment that functionality by offering a universal and centralized approach to secrets management, regardless of platform, using integrations.

 ## Top 20 Best Secrets Management Tools